hyperwing/ClubTinder/README.md

             * Qiu.374@osu.edu
         2. Enter the password.
 It should be 111111.
     * Club
+        1. Login as club.1@osu.edu, the password should be 111111.
 ### Running the tests
 To run tests, follow these steps:
 1. Change directory to the hubbub folder using cd hubbub